simonpedrogonzalez/policy_gradient_homework/README.md

 ## Part 2: Reducing Variance with Reward-to-Go

-Continue reading the tutorial from here: https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html#expected-grad-log-prob-lemma and read through the section "Implementing Reward-to-Go Policy Gradient".
+Continue reading the tutorial from [here](https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html#expected-grad-log-prob-lemma) and read through the section "Implementing Reward-to-Go Policy Gradient".
 Make a copy of your simple policy gradient code and make the recommended changes to your code so that you implement the reward-to-go version.
 Make sure you understand what is going on.